Photo Culling: What it Means and Why is it Important?

 For example, the snaps with weird facial expressions, test exposures, blinking or poses that didn’t work out the way you want.
 There’s no need to edit these images and can be removed right away.

 Getting a handful of images that seem identical is also common in photography.
 In that case, you don’t have to edit them.
+Outsourcing photo editing is a smart option to choose.
 Instead, you can only select a couple of images or even a single image from the set of duplicates and get them edited.

 Saving storage space

 As a photographer, you may have to shoot several sessions which will result in a large number of RAW files.